hk-mars/mona-lisp/design-principles.md

 complex, emergency and requirement-specified (for example: in the war time, we need a new fighting system).

-> A individual needs a big-picture vision to the whole for design of the idea; Never use top-down way **within planned forced rules by organization** for product design, it would make all novel ideas broken, make good design and good product impossible.
+> An individual needs a big-picture vision to the whole for design of the idea; Never use top-down way **within planned forced rules by organization** for product design, it would make all novel ideas broken, make good design and good product impossible.

 ## create the perfect context

-The genius idea always comes from exceptional vision of designer, it shows to realization with "The perfect context", this context loops the intuition world, abstraction world and realization world together as a new 'world' to provide better solutions for the problems.
+The genius ideas always comes from exceptional vision of designer, it shows to realization with "The perfect context", this context loops the intuition world, abstraction world and realization world together as a new 'world' to provide better solutions for the problems.